sethpoly/blinky/README.md

 <img src="https://github.com/sethpoly/blinky/raw/main/images/exposed_circuit.jpg" width=60% height=60%>
 <br><br>

-## Snake
+## LED Patterns

-Left -> right, then reversed.
+- **Snake**: left to right, then reversed.
 Like a slithering snake.

-## Double Snake
-Same as snake.
-But starts on opposite ends, and pattern meets in the middle.
+- **Double Snake**: same as snake, but starts on opposite ends, and pattern meets in the middle.

-## Broken Light
-Simulate a broken light.
-Not really useful or cool, but mildly interesting.
+- **Broken Light**: simulate a broken light - not really useful or cool, but mildly interesting.

 ## Hardware
 - ATtiny85